Liu Kang (artist): Career

-To commemorate the 100th year of Liu's birth, the National Art Gallery, Singapore, together with the Global Chinese Arts & Culture Society and Lianhe Zaobao, held a forum titled "Liu Kang: Tropical Vanguard" on 2 April 2011.
+To commemorate the 100th year of Liu's birth, the National Gallery Singapore, together with the Global Chinese Arts & Culture Society and Lianhe Zaobao, held a forum titled "Liu Kang: Tropical Vanguard" on 2 April 2011.
 The forum brought together a panel of established artists and scholars to discuss Liu's significant influence and contributions to Singapore's art history.
+In 2025, his works were featured in an art exhibition at the National Gallery Singapore that commemorated Asian artists of the School of Paris.

 Personal life

-Liu was married to Chen Jen Ping and had four sons, one daughter.
+In 1937 Liu married Chen Jen Ping, sister of fellow painter Chen Jen Hao and they had four sons and one daughter.
 One of his sons, Liu Thai Ker, is an architect, urban planner and was the chairman of the National Arts Council of Singapore.

-Death

-Liu died on 1 June 2004 due to natural causes.